Advisory Boards

-The arrangements for advisory board meetings and the like are often the subject of enquiries to the PMCPA for informal advice and there have been complaints about them.
-The Medicines and Healthcare products Regulatory Agency (MHRA) has regularly raised concerns about advisory boards including examples of advisory board meeting proposals which appear to be promotional.
-It is acceptable for companies to arrange advisory board meetings and the like and to pay health professionals and others for advice on subjects relevant to their products.
+The arrangements for advisory board meetings are often the subject of enquiries to the PMCPA for informal advice and there have been complaints about them.
+It is acceptable for companies to arrange advisory board meetings and to contract health professionals and others for advice on subjects relevant to their products and therapy areas of interest.
 Advisory boards should only be held to enable companies to answer legitimate business questions to which they do not know or have the expertise in-house to answer.
 The arrangements for such meetings must comply with the ABPI Code.

-To be considered a legitimate advisory board the choice and number of participants should stand up to independent scrutiny; each should be chosen according to their expertise such that they will be able to contribute meaningfully to the purpose and expected outcomes of the meeting.
-The number of participants should be limited so as to allow active participation by all and should not be driven by the invitees’ willingness to attend.
-The agenda should allow adequate time for discussion.
-The number of meetings and the number of participants at each should be dictated by need ie both should be strictly limited to no more than the number required to achieve the stated objective.
+To be considered a legitimate advisory board the choice and number of advisors should stand up to independent scrutiny; each should be chosen according to their expertise such that they will be able to contribute meaningfully to the purpose and expected outcomes of the meeting.
+The number of advisors should be limited to allow active participation by all and should not be driven by the invitees’ willingness to attend nor by the number of desired company attendees.
+The agenda should allow adequate time for discussion; any presentation(s) should be limited to what is necessary to provide a basis for discussion.
+The number of meetings and the number of participants at each should be dictated by need i.e., both should be strictly limited to no more than the number required to achieve the stated objective.
 Multiple advisory boards on the same topic should be avoided unless a clear need can be demonstrated.
-Companies should determine if and when advisory board meetings are required; advisory boards should never be held in response to participants’ willingness to discuss issues.
+Companies should determine if and when advisory board meetings are required; advisory boards should never be held in response to participants’ willingness to discuss issues or to meet internal targets.
 Invitations to participate in an advisory board meeting should state the purpose of the meeting, the expected advisory role and the amount of work to be undertaken.

 The content of advisory board meetings should relate solely to the matter in hand.
 Discussion of clinical data about a particular medicine should only take place at an advisory board if such discussion is essential to meet the stated objective.
 To do otherwise might risk the meeting being viewed as disguised promotion for that medicine or promotion of an unlicensed medicine or indication.

 If an honorarium is offered it should be made clear that it is a payment for such work and advice.
-Honoraria must be commensurate with the time and effort involved and the professional status of the recipients.
-The payment of advisory board members must be declared in accordance with Clauses 23 and 24.
+Honoraria must be commensurate with the time and effort involved and the expertise of the advisors.
+The payment of advisory board members must be declared in accordance with Clauses 28 to 31.

 PRACTICAL GUIDANCE – POINTS TO CONSIDER